George Anson's voyage around the world: Voyage

 The squadron reached Madeira on 25 October 1740, the journey taking four weeks longer than normal.
 Portuguese officials reported that warships, probably Spanish, had been seen at the western end of the island so Anson sent a boat out to investigate but it returned without sighting them.
 Fresh food and water were taken on with extra urgency and the ships slipped out without incident on 3 November.
 Had contact been made with Pizarro's squadron, the expedition likely would have ended since Anson's ships would have had to throw overboard the huge quantity of provisions cluttering the decks, which prevented the effective working of the guns.

 After taking three days at sea to transfer supplies, Industry turned back on 20 November.
 By now, food had started to rot and the ships were infested with flies.
 There was a desperate need to provide additional ventilation to the lower decks.
 Normally the gun ports would be opened but since the ships were riding so low in the water with the weight of provisions, this was impossible, so six air holes were cut in each ship.
 However, this was only part of a bigger problem that was to have disastrous consequences.
-With the ships' regular crew, the conditions were crowded, with hammocks placed 14" (35.56 cm) apart, though the rotating watch system meant that only half would be below at any one time so effectively each had 28" (71.12 cm).
+With the ships' regular crew, the conditions were crowded, with hammocks placed 14" (about 36cm) apart, though the rotating watch system meant that only half would be below at any one time so effectively each had 28" (about 71cm).
 However, the invalids and marines boosted the number of men on board by about 25% and were forced to stay below most of the time as they would be in the way on deck.
 Typhus, or ship fever, is spread by body lice which thrived in the hot, humid and unsanitary conditions.
 After two months at sea, this disease and dysentery raced through the crews.

 The squadron reached Ilha de Santa Catarina (St Catherine's), a large island just off the coast of Portuguese southern Brazil on 21 December and the sick were sent ashore, eighty from Centurion alone.
 A thorough cleaning then commenced with the below-deck areas first scrubbed clean, then fires lit inside and the hatches closed so that the smoke would kill rats and other vermin, then everything was washed down with vinegar.